 - Find a firm, flat surface to position the person on their back.

-- Clothing at the neck and chest area must be opened or removed.
+- If needed, clothing at the neck and chest area should be opened or removed.

 - Find the end of the breastbone (sternum).